eskildsen/ctfd-cli/README.md

 /crypto/aes-for-beginners/ctfd.json
 ```

 The ctfd.json file is a json-formattet file with meta-description for the challenge.
 The `downloadable_files` is optional and will take files from the folder and make them available for download.
+The `unique_server_per_team` is used to flag the challenge as needing special hosting.
+Thus, every team should have their own separatedly hosted instance of this challenge.
+It defaults to `false`.
 ```json
 {
   "flag": "CTF{the_actual_flag_here}",